eduardooliveiraps/MARL-MPE/README.md

 4. render

-If you want to render and see what's happen with your environment you need to pass -render
+If you want to render and see what's happen with your environment you need to pass -render This just work with Pettingzoo, if you pass the vmas this will not work.
 example:
 ```bash
  python main.py simple_tag -steps 100 -alg maddpg -render